The Flats – Urban Redevelopment

 Landmark was part of a multidisciplinary design team committed to maintaining the historic feel and character of this community originally envisioned by William P. Bancroft over a century ago to house mill workers, artisans, and other people of modest means.
 Bancroft Parkway traverses the Flats providing a greenway that originally allowed mill workers and families to walk from their homes to Rockford Park and the mills along the Brandywine River.

-Landmark provided design features such as off-street parking and stormwater management facilities (where neither previously existed) and the addition of ADA accessible units and accessible routes throughout the community.
+Landmark provided design features that previously did not exist, such as off-street parking and stormwater management facilities, and the addition of ADA accessible units and accessible routes throughout the community.
 Landmark provided all planning and design, including surveys, environmental services, civil engineering site design, permits and agency processing, and construction-phase services for the demolition of 420 low-income housing units and the phased redevelopment of 450 units.
 Todmorden partnered with Woodlawn Trustees, Inc. and HDC MidAtlantic on this extensive project that utilized Low Income Housing Tax Credits (LIHTC).